apache/hudi/website/docs/compaction.md

 Compaction is run synchronously by passing the flag "--disable-compaction" (Meaning to disable async compaction scheduling).
-When both ingestion and compaction is running in the same spark context, you can use resource allocation configuration in DeltaStreamer CLI such as ("--delta-sync-scheduling-weight", "--compact-scheduling-weight", ""--delta-sync-scheduling-minshare", and "--compact-scheduling-minshare") to control executor allocation between ingestion and compaction.
+When both ingestion and compaction is running in the same spark context, you can use resource allocation configuration in Hudi Streamer CLI such as ("--delta-sync-scheduling-weight", "--compact-scheduling-weight", ""--delta-sync-scheduling-minshare", and "--compact-scheduling-minshare") to control executor allocation between ingestion and compaction.